microsoft/language-server-protocol/specification.md

 In general, the language server protocol supports JSON-RPC messages, however the base protocol defined here uses a convention such that the parameters passed to request/notification messages should be of `object` type (if passed at all).
 However, this does not disallow using `Array` parameter types in custom messages.

 The protocol currently assumes that one server serves one tool.
 There is currently no support in the protocol to share one server between different tools.
-Such a sharing would require additional protocol to either lock a document to support concurrent editing.
+Such a sharing would require additional protocol e.g. to lock a document to support concurrent editing.

 ### Basic JSON Structures